What is autism?

 Sometimes, due to muscle imbalances and reduced balance skills, movement tasks are performed less efficiently in children with autism.
 This means gross motor skills are harder, and require more effort!
-We work with our ASD superheroes to improve body awareness and motor planning, enabling more energy is reserved for the most important things in life… playing and having FUN!
+We work with our ASD superheroes to improve body awareness and motor planning, enabling more energy to be reserved for the most important things in life…playing and having FUN!

 Take a look at our very own superhero Mofe to see what he gets up to!

-Everyone has different opinions on autism and what causes it, and nobody is right or wrong!
-Here at BBP, we think that children on the severe end of the spectrum have a very different, physiological diagnosis to children on the mild end of the spectrum, and we think it may be neurological in nature.
+Everyone has different opinions on autism and what causes it.
+Here at BBP, we think that children at the severe end of the spectrum have a very different physiological diagnosis to children at the mild end of the spectrum, and we think it may be neurological in nature.

-We believe that the spectrum is too big for both ends of the to have the same condition.
-Some superheroes with autism will require 24 hour support for the rest of their life, may not learn how to use a toilet, and may not learn to speak or communicate.
-Other superheroes will live an independent life, with higher than average intelligence.
+We believe that the spectrum is too big for both ends to have the same condition.
+Some superheroes with autism will require 24-hour support for the rest of their life, may not learn how to use a toilet, and may not learn to speak or communicate.
+Other superheroes will live an independent life and have higher-than-average intelligence.